-Old letters and cards posed a specific challenge.
-Janine found that, while she no longer needed to keep most of them, she simply couldn’t toss them into the recycling bin.
+Old letters and cards often pose a specific challenge.
+We often find that, while we no longer need to keep most of them, we simply can’t toss them into the recycling bin.

-I suggested a symbolic burn.
+I suggest having a symbolic burn.
 You probably remember this from your first teenage love.
 Once it was over, you burned all the creatively folded notes and ticket stubs in the backyard while your best friend urged you on.

 Your teenage self was smart.
 Burning is a symbolic way of cleansing.
 Humans have historically used fire ceremonies to represent the end of the old and the beginning of the new.
 If you like the idea of symbolic burning, you might even want to spread the ashes in a garden to symbolize new growth.

 Try it: Try burning difficult papers as a symbolic way of letting go of the old and making room for the new.